-Deciding to sell up and sail around the world, however made me think twice about my VHF Radio knowledge.
-What if I had to make a MAYDAY call in a foreign country?
+What if I had to make a MAYDAY call?
 Would I know how to do it?
 Would I know how to figure out where I am?
 What if hubby wasn’t around and I received a DSC alert – would I know how to respond?
 What is a DSC alert anyway?
-And what if my 3 ½ year old daughter accidentally triggered the red button on the radio that is labelled, ‘Distress’?
+And what if my 3 ½-year-old daughter (at the time) accidentally triggered the red button on the radio that is labeled, ‘Distress’?

-Sailing the Solent on the weekends is definitely different than sailing around the world – eh?
-And the most important thing is safety.
-If our boat is going to go down, we need to know exactly what to do.
-Furthermore, if someone else is in our vicinity and we can help to save lives, again, we need to know what to do.
+Isn’t the most important thing is safety?
+If our boat was going to go down, we both needed to know exactly what to do.
+Furthermore, if someone else is was our vicinity and we could help to save lives, again, we both needed to know what to do.